Tugdual-G/Pickpeak/README.md

 The computation has not been tested on a set of more than 28 million points.
 For large data set, you may have to use gdal to pre-process the files.
-For dataset consisting in many files with little spatial extent, you may have to merge them if you
+For dataset consisting in many files with little spatial extent, you may have to merge them.

+For now, only one input file at time can be processed.

 ## Install and Requirements
 Compile by running make in the root directory: